1BobC/1jsNest/README.md

 "Ex Closure index 77 ok, LinkedIn JSNested Functions ex 1 and 2 outputs on web page"

-"Have been busy and added flexiple.com, Exercise 3: Counter with Closure, Further explanation and exercise  of closure answers to webpage"
+"Add flexiple, Ex 3 Counter with Closure, explanation and exe of closure, all out puts on wp"

+"C&P expl and code onto Libre Office doc - started"